The Phi Beta Kappa Society

 3. Liberal Courses: For seniors, at least 90 credit hours in courses in the liberal arts and sciences (where "liberal" courses are to be distinguished from professional or technical courses), at least 45 of which must be taken at the University of Maryland, College Park.
 For juniors, at least 75 total credit hours must be completed, at least 60 of which are in courses in the liberal arts and sciences; of these, at least 45 must be taken at the University of Maryland, College Park.
 Students would ordinarily be majors in one of the programs in the liberal arts and sciences.
 However, students with the requisite number of liberal credit hours can be admitted if they have completed at least 5 courses (15 credit hours or more) for seniors and for juniors in a single liberal arts and sciences department/program at UMD.

 4. Required Courses: One semester of mathematics, which must be fulfilled by college-level credit hours (including AP credit or IB credit, but not exemption by SAT), and two college semesters of the same foreign language at the elementary level, or at least one semester above that level.
-The language requirement may also be satisfied by completion of four years of the same language other than English at the high-school level or above, or the equivalent.
+The Phi Beta Kappa second language requirement may be satisfied by completion of a single foreign language through at least one semester of intermediate level coursework at the university level.
+Candidates who have completed 4 years of comprehensive language study IN A SINGLE LANGUAGE before entering the university will also be considered, but those with additional evidence of fluency will be regarded more favorably.
+Such evidence includes a score of "4" or "5" on an Advanced Placement exam in a foreign language, a score of "6" or "7" on a International Baccalaureate Examination, or certification of competency by examination from a UMCP academic department.
 Students with such a foreign language background who wish to be considered for admission to Phi Beta Kappa should notify the Phi Beta Kappa office (2110 Marie Mount Hall) in writing and provide the appropriate documentation (an official high school transcript) prior to the month of consideration.
 Juniors providing late documentation (after March 1) will be considered only as seniors.

 Students with more challenging courses and moderately high grade point averages are preferred by the committee to those with higher grade point averages but a narrow range of courses.
 Minimal qualifications in more than one area may preclude election to Phi Beta Kappa.